Jaffe-/NESizer2/README.md

 Check out the most recent demo [here](https://www.youtube.com/watch?v=pXKrs0bFvvk)!

-See the ocumentation for a description of how the NESizer works:
+See the documentation for a description of how the NESizer works:

 - [Hardware documentation](docs/hardware.md)
 - [Software documentation](docs/software.md)